Our filter systems:

 All ReWater systems work on the same principle – we use greywater (shower, tub, bathroom sink, laundry, reverse osmosis tail water) as it is produced according to your irrigation needs.

 This principle also results in smaller filter systems and the space required to house it all.
+In an apartment or other large building, this usually saves you tens of thousands of dollars in building footprint over competitor’s systems.

 The difference between our filter units is in the size of the pipe and components in each system.
 All of it is determined by your landscaping needs, not simply on the amount of greywater you have to use.